 As a raw water provider, LCRA does not set rates for individual residents or businesses that receive treated water from their local supplier.
 LCRA can't speak to how each provider would deal with new rates.

 LCRA does provide raw water to lakeside residents with domestic use contracts.
 See question 7.

 What is being recommended by LCRA staff?

-LCRA staff is recommending the Board increase LCRA's firm water rate in 2015, beginning in the January billing cycle, to cover existing costs and the costs of increasing LCRA's water supply to serve the future needs of a growing and drought-prone region.
-Specifically, the proposed firm rate and rate projections include the costs of five new groundwater wells in Bastrop County and building and operating a new reservoir downstream of Austin in Wharton County.
+LCRA staff is recommending the Board increase LCRA's firm water rate in 2015, beginning in the January billing cycle, to cover existing costs.
+Specifically, the proposed firm rate and rate projections include all costs LCRA incurs in providing water to customers throughout the basin.

-Initial five-year projections are that the firm-water rate would increase from $151 an acre-foot to $179 an acre-foot in 2015 and increase again each year to 2019.
-See the firm-water fact sheet for a range of projected rates and more information.
-These rate estimates assume LCRA obtains Texas Water Development Board financing at a 2 percent interest rate for the bulk of the new supply costs.
+The current draft five-year projections are that the firm-water rate would increase from $151 an acre-foot to $175.46 an acre-foot in 2015, and increase an average of 3 percent a year from 2016-2019.
+See the firm water rate fact sheet for a range of projected rates and more information.

 LCRA is proposing to increase its interruptible rates to cover the cost of delivering water, when available, to LCRA irrigation divisions and the capital costs associated with the irrigation divisions.
 Proposed rates for customers in the Gulf Coast and Lakeside divisions also cover a share of the costs of managing the Colorado River for flood management, water supply and other river management costs.
 The Garwood division does not pay these costs because of terms in LCRA's purchase agreement of the Garwood water right.